andruschak/3d-printing/README.md

 ### Garbled LCD

 The LCD ribbon isnt sheilded and initially I encountered issues with garbled characters.
-Moving the bed and extruder cabling away from the ribbon solved the issue.
+Moving the bed and extruder cabling away from the ribbon solved the issue. *UPDATE* this issue cropped up again with the switch to the Marlin Firmware, see below.

 ### Initial Configuration and Leveling

 I wanted to use the default firmware for the first few prints to make sure it would work as expected.
 This took a bit of experimenting.
 My kit came with an auto-leveling sensor which I didn't install until after my first couple prints.
 At first, I did not realize that the auto-level actually replaces the need for the physical z-axis switch.
 Again, youtube to the rescue.

 The default firmware had an auto-level menu selection.
 This would move the nozzle to the lf, rf, rb, lb allowing you to tweak the paper drag under each test point.
+It seemed to work fine.

 Also, I found when using a piece of A4 paper to calibrate, I got best results when it was a light drag on the paper vs a heavy press.